-Art Basel Hong Kong is back and will be bringing the art world together again
+Art Basel Hong Kong will be bringing the art world together once again

 as galleries, artists, collectors and art enthusiasts from Asia and all over the world flock to this most prestigious